Comparing Hysteresis Comparator and RMS Threshold Methods for Automatic Single Cough Segmentations: Introduction

 \section{Introduction}

 Utilizing acoustic signals as a tool for health diagnosis has been started with voice-related diseases (pathological speech).
 Arifianto et al. \cite{Arifianto2002a} analyzing pathological speech through time-frequency analysis.
 The method is applied to detect vibrational abnormalities of the vocal folds for larynx diseases.
 They utilized a similar method to classify the degree of severity of speech disorders via a time-varying autoregressive method \cite{Arifianto2004}.
-The growth of speech pathology from acoustic analysis has gained more interest by the rapid development of machine learning and signal processing (ML-SP) methods \cite{Gupta2016}.
+The growth of speech pathology from acoustic analysis has gained more interest through the rapid development of machine learning and signal processing (ML-SP) methods \cite{Gupta2016}.
 The growth of ML-SP opens the possibility of using speech signals as a tool for other diagnoses not limited by pathological speech.
-The most noticeable case currently is the use of speech signal analysis (instead of cough) to predict the presence of COVID-19 signature in the vowel sounds \cite{Bartl-Pokorny2021a,Vahedian-azimi2021,Shimon2021}.
-Not only for physical health diagnosis, the use of voice analysis is also useful for mental health diagnosis (e.g., monitoring of emotions) \cite{Atmaja2019}.
+The most noticeable case currently is the use of speech signal analysis (instead of cough) to predict the presence of Corona Virus Desease 2019 (COVID-19) signature in the vowel sounds \cite{Bartl-Pokorny2021a,Vahedian-azimi2021,Shimon2021}.
+Not only for physical health diagnosis (e.g., dysphonia detection \cite{Lad2019}, lung sound analysis \cite{Singh2023}), but the use of voice analysis is also useful for mental health diagnosis (e.g., monitoring of emotions \cite{Atmaja2022g,Atmaja2022h,Jayanthi2022,Selvan2023}).

+Cough is a common symptom of several diseases, particularly respiratory diseases.
+Acoustic analysis has several advantages for cough analysis as the main phenomenon of cough is the explosive sound (which is clearer than regular speech).
+By using acoustics, it can be predicted whether it is dry or wet cough \cite{Swarnkar2013}, there is asthma from cough sounds \cite{khassaweneh2013}, whether it contains pertussis or not \cite{Pramono2016}.
+Recent advancements in deep learning methods offer a simpler way to train a large corpus of cough sounds for such a disease, e.g., COVID-19 detection through cough sounds \cite{Chaudhari2020,DariciHaritaoglu,Islam2022,Orlandic2021,Hamidi2023}.